Ivanka Trump Plastic Surgery Searches Surge After Full ‘CBS This Morning’ Interview With Gayle King [Videos]

 — Kimberly Holland (@kimberlyholland) February 11, 2017

 Instead, the publication notes that the Ivanka plastic surgery hubbub likely began in a Washington Post article that detailed Ivanka’s name as a cottage industry for firms in China attempting to trademark Ivanka’s name.
 One of those firms attempting to trademark Ivanka’s name was a small plastic surgery clinic that goes by the name of Yiwanka, which is Ivanka’s name in Chinese (依万卡).
-The Shanghai publication noted that no other evidence of a large number of women flocking to plastic surgeons existed that they could locate that that would suffice as hard evidence of Chinese women getting plastic surgery to look like Ivanka, and only noted the mention of the Yiwanka HR manager’s thoughts.
+The Shanghai publication noted that no other evidence of a large number of women flocking to plastic surgeons existed that they could locate, which would suffice as hard evidence of Chinese women getting plastic surgery to look like Ivanka, and only noted the mention of the Yiwanka HR manager’s thoughts.

 “A company in the southern city of Foshan had the foresight to register its name — Foshan Yiwanka Medical Management — just before the election.
 With just 15 employees, it offers cosmetic surgery around the eyes and nose, as well as liposuction and breast enlargement, said human resources manager Li Yunxing.
 ‘Young women in China like to change their looks to copy film stars’ eyes, noses and lips,’ he said.
 ‘No doubt young women here want Ivanka’s big eyes, her pretty nose and lips and her flawless figure.
 Her facial features, disposition and appearance are perfect,’ Li added, ‘no matter whether they are judged by the beauty standards of the East or the West.'”